maxhardt/news/README.md

 ### Train and deploy a news classifier

 Assuming the app is running, the first step is to train a classifier using the ```train_and_deploy``` endpoint.
 Per default, the ```pipeline.yaml``` file is used to perform a gridsearch over hyperparameters before evaluation on the test dataset.
 Processing time is expected to be < 10 seconds.
-The trained classifier is then autoamtically deployed to serve the [predict API](#Serve-news-classifier) Optionally, this file can be modified with valid sklearn parameters before(!) starting the service with ```docker run```.
+The trained classifier is then autoamtically deployed to serve the [predict API](#Serve-the-news-classifier).
+Optionally, this file can be modified with valid sklearn parameters before(!) starting the service with ```docker run```.

     $ curl -X GET "http://localhost:8000/train_and_deploy" -H  "accept: application/json"